eltrompetero/coniii/README.md

 ## Troubleshooting

-This package is only maintained for Python 3 as of v1.0.2 and has only been tested for Python 3.6 up to 3.7.1.
+This package is only maintained for Python 3 as of v1.0.2 and has only been tested for Python 3.7.2.
 Check which version of Python you are running in your terminal with
 ```bash
 $ python --version